 The size and diversity of the “innovation commons,” or the vast area involving collaborative innovation and dissemination of IP rights, is driven mainly by the fact that IP rights are nonrivalrous.
 In addition, however, in some industries patents are worthless or have negative value.
 Pooling becomes a mechanism by which firms use private ordering to “back out” of an IP system that is unsuitable to their needs.
 By recognizing this fact the legal system can provide greater accommodation for much needed diversity in IP coverage.

 Bohannan, Christina and Hovenkamp, Herbert J., "Creation Without Restraint: Promoting Liberty and Rivalry in Innovation" (2011).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1909.

 Antitrust and Trade Regulation Commons, Economic Policy Commons, Entertainment, Arts, and Sports Law Commons, Industrial Organization Commons, Intellectual Property Law Commons, Internet Law Commons, Law and Economics Commons, Legal Theory Commons, Policy Design, Analysis, and Evaluation Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Technology and Innovation Commons